PMTiles Specification Deep Dive

 Core Binary Architecture

-PMTiles is engineered around three contiguous sections: a fixed-length header, a variable-length directory, and the tile data payload.
-Unlike legacy SQLite-based archives, PMTiles relies entirely on sequential byte offsets and HTTP range requests.
-This design eliminates database query overhead, removes locking contention, and enables direct CDN caching of individual byte ranges.
-The complete binary layout, versioning rules, and compression standards are formally documented in the official PMTiles v3 Specification.
+PMTiles is engineered around five contiguous sections: a fixed-length header, a root directory, JSON metadata, optional leaf directories, and the tile data payload.
+Unlike legacy SQLite-based archives, PMTiles relies entirely on sequential byte offsets and HTTP range requests, eliminating database query overhead and locking contention.

 Fixed-Length Header (127 Bytes)